-For the specific projects that Dow would be required to implement, the Trustees would oversee Dow's implementation according to Statements of Work that include pre-project environmental characterization of the sites, preliminary design plans, final design and implementation plans, monitoring and maintenance plans with performance standards to be met, construction completion reports, monitoring and maintenance reports, and project completion reports.
-Dow would be held responsible for five years of monitoring and maintenance or until performance standards are met, whichever is later.
+Upon approval of the Consent Decree, for the specific projects that Dow will be required to implement, the Trustees will oversee Dow's implementation according to Statements of Work that include pre-project environmental characterization of the sites, preliminary design plans, final design and implementation plans, monitoring and maintenance plans with performance standards to be met, construction completion reports, monitoring and maintenance reports, and project completion reports.
+Dow will be held responsible for five years of monitoring and maintenance or until performance standards are met, whichever is later.

-For the specific projects for which Dow would provide funding to the Trustees, the Trustees would work with project proponents to finalize project designs, implementation, and monitoring and maintenance plans.
-The Trustees would use project-specific funding to support long-term stewardship of these projects to the extent possible.
+For the specific projects for which Dow will provide funding to the Trustees, the Trustees will work with project proponents to finalize project designs, implementation, and monitoring and maintenance plans.
+The Trustees will use project-specific funding to support long-term stewardship of these projects to the extent possible.

-As described below, the Trustees would use additional funding from Dow to fund additional projects through a public proposal process, continue long-term stewardship of restoration projects, and cover the costs of managing this restoration program, including overseeing Dow's work on the projects they would be required to implement.
+As described below, the Trustees will use additional funding from Dow to fund additional projects through a public proposal process, continue long-term stewardship of restoration projects, and cover the costs of managing this restoration program, including overseeing Dow's work on the projects they will be required to implement.